 From the South: I-77 North to E. 9th Street, Exit 163C.
 North (right) on Ontario Avenue.
 West (left) on Huron Road.
 Follow signs to enter Tower City parking (P).

-Jennifer Coleman is the Foundation’s senior program officer for arts.
+Jennifer Coleman is the Foundation’s program director for Creative Culture and Arts.
 Prior to joining the Foundation, Coleman, an architect, was president of her own design firm, Jennifer Coleman Creative.
 Earlier in her career, she practiced architecture at several local architecture firms.
 She also founded CityProwl.com, a company that produced audio walking tours of Cleveland that highlight the distinctive history and architecture of Cleveland.

 Among her many civic endeavors, Jennifer has served as chair of the Cleveland Landmarks Commission, the Downtown/Flats Design Review Committee and the Group Plan Commission.
 She also has been a member of the board of trustees of many local arts and cultural organizations.
 Coleman received a Bachelor of Architecture degree from Cornell University.

-Marcia Egbert is the Foundation’s senior program officer for human services.
+Marcia Egbert is the Foundation’s program director for Thriving Families and Social Justice.
 Prior to joining the Foundation in 1998, she was vice president of the National Urban Policy Institute, a public interest policy analysis and lobbying organization in Columbus, Ohio.
 She also served as government relations director for the Cuyahoga County Commissioners and worked for the Speaker of the Ohio House of Representatives.

 Marcia is active in a number of local, state and national philanthropic organizations including the Early Childhood Funders Collaborative, Economic Opportunity Funders, and the Health Taskforce of Philanthropy Ohio.
 She currently serves in leadership roles with the Ohio Transformation Fund, PRE4CLE (Cleveland’s plan for high-quality pre-K), First Year Cleveland (infant mortality reduction coalition), Lead Safe Cleveland Coalition, and the Governor’s Lead Advisory Committee; she is a trustee of the McGregor Foundation.
 Egbert is a two-time alumna of The Ohio State University, having received both B.A. and J.D. degrees from that institution.

-Paula Kampf assists the program officers for arts, democracy building, education, the environment and human services.
+Paula Kampf assists the program directors for Climate and Environmental Justice and Thriving Families and Social Justice.
 She serves on the board of directors of Greater Cleveland Community Shares and as Cleveland program coordinator for the Jesuit Volunteer Corps.
 Before joining the Foundation in 2016, she was Meaningful Matters Incorporated’s director of organizational development and social-emotional leadership, and has also served as manager of volunteer, spiritual care and bereavement services for a Cleveland hospice.

 Paula has a B.A. in communications and Theatre from Notre Dame College, a M.A. in ministry from Ursuline College, and holds a certificate in applied positive psychology.

-John Mitterholzer is the Foundation’s senior program officer for the environment.
+John Mitterholzer is the Foundation’s program director for Climate and Environmental Justice.
 Prior to joining the Foundation in 2008, he was a program officer at The Cleveland Foundation.
 John is the former chair of the Funders Network for Smart Growth and Livable Communities, the current co-chair of the Climate and Energy Funders Group and an active member of the Environmental Grantmakers Association.

 He holds a B.A. in history from Baldwin Wallace University and an M.A. in history from the University of Memphis.

-Alecia Pretel joined the Foundation in October 2012 as the executive assistant to the associate director.
-Along with administrative responsibilities she provides support managing the Foundation’s grantmaking database and reporting, human resources related functions and other tasks related to supporting office operations.
+Alecia Pretel joined the Foundation in October 2012 and provides support to the executive vice president.
+Along with administrative responsibilities she manages the oversight of office operations and security systems, and researches and implements technology strategies for the Foundation.
 Alecia also is responsible for accounts receivable and working with accountants in many capacities.

 Previously Alecia was a senior administrative assistant at Eaton Corporation in its HR Administrative Center of Excellence (ACOE).
 Prior to this, she also worked for Hilton Hotels as an assistant general manager in Richmond, Virginia and Solon, Ohio.